Muhammad Ali: Affiliation with the Nation of Islam

 Not afraid to antagonize the white establishment, Ali stated, "I am America.
 I am the part you won't recognize.
 But get used to me.
 Black, confident, cocky; my name, not yours; my religion, not yours; my goals, my own; get used to me."
 Ali's friendship with Malcolm X ended as Malcolm split with the Nation of Islam a couple of weeks after Ali joined, and Ali remained with the Nation of Islam.
 Ali later said that turning his back on Malcolm was one of the mistakes he regretted most in his life.

 Aligning himself with the Nation of Islam, its leader Elijah Muhammad, and a narrative that labeled the white race as the perpetrator of genocide against African Americans made Ali a target of public condemnation.
 The Nation of Islam was widely viewed by whites and some African Americans as a black separatist "hate religion" with a propensity toward violence; Ali had few qualms about using his influential voice to speak Nation of Islam doctrine.
 In a press conference articulating his opposition to the Vietnam War, Ali stated, "My enemy is the white people, not Vietcong or Chinese or Japanese."
-In relation to integration, he said: "We who follow the teachings of Elijah Muhammad don't want to be forced to integrate.
-Integration is wrong.
-We don't want to live with the white man; that's all."
-Further articulating his opposition to integration, he told members of the KKK at a Klan rally in 1975 that "black people should marry their own women... blue birds are blue birds, red birds are red birds, pigeons with pigeons, eagles with eagles, God did not make no mistake".

 Writer Jerry Izenberg once noted that, "the Nation became Ali's family and Elijah Muhammad became his father.
 But there is an irony to the fact that while the Nation branded white people as devils, Ali had more white colleagues than most African American people did at that time in America, and continued to have them throughout his career."